 - financial fraud

-As crypto’s mainstream popularity has skyrocketed, the same companies are becoming lucrative targets for hacking, fraud.
+As crypto’s mainstream popularity has skyrocketed, the same companies are becoming lucrative targets for hacking and other kinds of fraud.
 As it becomes easier for the average consumer to buy, sell, and transfer crypto, it also becomes a convenient tool for money laundering, especially across borders.
-As crypto companies grow their customer base, knowing who their customers are and ensuring they do not end up on a watchlist or sanctions list will protect the future of the business from legal liabilities.
+As crypto companies grow their customer base, knowing who their customers are and ensuring they do not end up on a watchlist or sanctions list (ongoing monitoring) will protect the future of the business from legal liabilities.

 KYC solutions like Passbase offer ongoing monitoring that will help companies to lower their risk exposure by tracking updates for individuals’ statuses and evaluating risk profiles after someone has created an account.
 Through comprehensive KYC and AML compliance, a company builds solid reputation with customers and remain in good standing with regulators, who increase their scrutiny as firms grow.